ShadeWilson/bashrc_setup/README.md

 }
 ```

-Delete jos based on the state they are in.
+Delete jobs based on the state they are in.
 Ex: `qdel_state r` will delete all jobs running

 ```bash
 qdel_state() {